rasjonell/rasjonell.github.io/posts/2020-05-29-adding-rss-to-serum.md

 ### Channels

 Remember the module attributes?
 We need them to define our channel.
-We can define a simple function that that return all the necessary tags with up-to-date information.
+We can define a simple function that returns all the necessary tags with up-to-date information.

 ```elixir
 defp channel do